-Packing your child’s lunchbox in the morning can be stressful, especially if, like me, you’re packing five!
-It can seem easy to throw in some cookies and a pb&j, rather than take the time to cut up fresh fruit and vegetables.
-While I always try to put fresh produce in their lunch boxes, I also find myself reaching for packaged snacks that are a great alternative to classic cookies and chips.
-Here are some of my favorite healthy snack ideas to throw in my kids’ lunch boxes that are healthy and tasty.
+Packing your children’s lunch boxes can prove daunting, especially when you’re packing more than one.
+While I usually attempt to put fresh produce in my kids’ lunch boxes, I also find myself opting for healthy packaged snacks that are a great alternative to sugar and sodium-laden classic cookies and chips.
+Here are some of my favorite healthy snacks:

 1. Enlightened Roasted Broad Beans